secretuniversity/secret-blueprint/docs/setting-up-your-environment.md

 ### Compile and Deploy

-Open a 2nd terminal window (we'll call this window `Secret Box workspace`).
+Open a 2nd terminal window (we'll call this window `Secret Box Workspace`).
 This is where we'll build and deploy the initial version of the secret contract.

 First, build the secret contract and if successful, run the unit tests.